MorenoLaQuatra/MATeR/README.md

 This repository contains qualitative examples and specific details for our paper _Leveraging multimodal content for podcast summarization_ presented at ACM SAC 2022.

-# Advertisement classii
+# Filtering advertising content from human descriptions

-The model fine-tuned to classify a given sentence as containing advertising content or not is available on [🤗 Hub](https://huggingface.co/morenolq/spotify-podcast-advertising-classification)
+The model fine-tuned to classify a given sentence as containing advertising content or not is available on [🤗 Hub](https://huggingface.co/morenolq/spotify-podcast-advertising-classification).
+It is used as a pre-processing step to remove advertising content from text descriptions.
+The data used to train the model can be found [here](./description_sentences_classification.tsv)

 # Qualitative examples
 Demo for the paper "_Leveraging multimodal content for podcast summarization_" by Lorenzo Vaiani, Moreno La Quatra, Luca Cagliero, and Paolo Garza - published in ACM SAC 2022, 2022